paypal/squbs/docs/persistent-buffer.md

 # Persistent Buffer

-`PersistentBuffer` is the first of a series of practical Akka Streams flow components.
-It works like the Akka Streams buffer with the difference that the content of the buffer is stored in a series of memory-mapped files in the directory given at construction of the `PersistentBuffer`.
+`PersistentBuffer` is the first of a series of practical Pekko Streams flow components.
+It works like the Pekko Streams buffer with the difference that the content of the buffer is stored in a series of memory-mapped files in the directory given at construction of the `PersistentBuffer`.
 This allows the buffer size to be virtually limitless, not use the JVM heap for storage, and have extremely good performance in the range of a million messages/second at the same time.

 ## Dependencies